 There are various security measures you can take, from burglar guards to beams, from security cameras to a pair of rottweilers!
 These are all good options worth considering, and as far as possible you should have such measures in place.
-However another security measure that you may not know about is using security glass as an extra layer of defense.
-Yes, you can double up on your security fitting your windows and doors with performance glass that is more difficult to breach.
+However another security measure that you may not know about is using security glass as an extra layer of defence.
+Yes, you can double up on your security by fitting your windows and doors with performance glass that is more difficult to breach.

 Burglar guards are effective, but they can be quite costly and it’s not always practical to install them on every window and door.
 In fact many property owners find them quite unattractive, a ‘necessary evil’ as it were.
 This is where we highlight the importance of using security glass as an added security measure.
 The right security glass type for your property can provide more peace of mind.